Ninja-Vikash/Backend_with_JavaScript/Readme.md

 > ```js
 > const avatar = await uploadOnCloudinary(avatarLocalPath)
 > ```
-> And pass the local path of the images to the method
+> And pass the local path of the images to the method.
 >
-> Again check the avatar is uploaded or not in Cloudinary, If not uploaded throw an error.
+> Again check the avatar is uploaded or not in **Cloudinary**, If not uploaded throw an error.

 **6. Create a user object in database**
 ```js